Why Taste Buds Dull As We Age

 A taste bud is good at regenerating; its cells replace themselves every 1-2 weeks.
 This penchant for regeneration is why one recovers the ability to taste only a few days after burning the tongue on a hot beverage, according to Parnes.

-But aging changes that ability.
-As people grow older, their cells degenerate and become less adept at replacing themselves.
-Parnes says the amount of loss varies from one individual to another, but women generally start losing taste buds in their 50s and men in their 60s.
-The result is that older people are less sensitive to taste.
+Aging may change that ability.
+Though taste buds generally seem to be good at regenerating even with age, older taste buds are less adept at regenerating after injury.
+In addition, some kinds of medication can interfere with taste.
+Parnes says based on his clinical observations, the amount of loss varies from one individual to another, but women generally report losing taste in their 50s and men in their 60s.

 Parnes sympathizes with people with a dampened sense of taste, because he's never had a sense of smell.
 (The condition is called anosmia, and Parnes figured out he had it at 8 years old, when his friends would complain about odors that he couldn't detect at school.)